- Languages Spoken

-- Contesting Global Order: Development, Globalization, and Global Governance.
-London and New York: Routledge, 2011.
+- Contesting Global Order: Development, Globalization, and Global Governance, Routledge, 2011.

 - Hyperconflict: Globalization and Insecurity, Stanford University Press, 2010 (winner of the 2010 Outstanding Academic Title Award, sponsored by Choice).